 As electrolytes, we used suprapure HClO4, HCl and KBr (all Merck) and Milli-Q water from a Millipore Elix 3 and A10 Gradient system (18.2 M Ω cm-1; organic contents <3 ppb).
-The STM measurements were performed in 0.1 M HClO4 + 1mM HCl, respectively 0.1 M HClO4 + 1mM KBr.
+The STM measurements were performed in 0.1 M HClO4 + 1 mM HCl and 0.1 M HClO4 + 1 mM KBr, respectively.

-The tunnelling tips used in the experiments were etched from tungsten wires following standard procedures 19-21 and coated with polyethylene to avoid Faraday currents at the foremost part of the tip.
+The tunnelling tips used in the experiments were etched from tungsten wires following standard procedures^{19-21} and coated with polyethylene to avoid Faraday currents at the foremost part of the tip.
 We used a tunnelling current of 2 nA.
-The typical time per image was 40 s and the STM images were recorded with a 400×400 pixel resolution in the constant current mode.
+The typical time per image was 40 s and the STM images were recorded with a 400 × 400 pixel resolution in the constant current mode.